onifademola/pema/README.md

 yarn dev
 ```

+The feature would have both overtime and off Duty management.

+Overtime is calculated in hours and is for junior staffs, while Off Duty calculated in days is for senior staffs and above.

+Overtime users are Operators, Artisans and Process Artisans.

+Off-Duty users are Process Artisans and above.

+This would also include Free Issue management where; everyone can change their free issue; Junior staffs are 5 cases while senior are 6 cases.

+I also have their data attached.

+Then the complaint section where people can raise a complaint, make a request or inquire about something.

+The last feature is the Sick leave management.
+People can send in their excuse without coming to work.
+Stating the details of their illness.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.